State Health Officials Announce First EEE-Positive Mosquitoes of the Season

-BOSTON — The Massachusetts Department of Public Health (DPH) today announced that Eastern Equine Encephalitis (EEE) has been detected in mosquitoes in Massachusetts for the first time this year in testing done at the Hinton State Laboratory Institute.
-The mosquito samples were collected on July 23 in the town of Amherst in Hampshire County.
+BOSTON — The Massachusetts Department of Public Health (DPH) today announced that Eastern Equine Encephalitis (EEE) virus has been detected in mosquitoes in Massachusetts for the first time this year in testing done at the Hinton State Laboratory Institute.
+The mosquito samples were collected on July 15 in the town of Bridgewater in Plymouth County.

 There have been no human cases of West Nile virus (WNV) or EEE so far this year.
-There were seven cases of EEE last year acquired by Massachusetts residents.
+Last year, there was one case of EEE acquired by a Massachusetts resident.
 EEE is usually spread to humans through the bite of an infected mosquito.
 EEE is a serious disease in all ages and can even cause death.

 Avoid Mosquito Bites

 Apply Insect Repellent when Outdoors

 Use a repellent with DEET (N, N-diethyl-m-toluamide), permethrin, picaridin (KBR 3023), oil of lemon eucalyptus [p-methane 3, 8-diol (PMD)] or IR3535 according to the instructions on the product label.
 DEET products should not be used on infants under two months of age and should be used in concentrations of 30% or less on older children.
 Oil of lemon eucalyptus should not be used on children under three years of age.

 The hours from dusk to dawn are peak biting times for many mosquitoes.
 Consider rescheduling outdoor activities that occur during evening or early morning.

 Wearing long-sleeves, long pants and socks when outdoors will help keep mosquitoes away from your skin.